amirali-pishdadi/amirali-pishdadi/README.md

 - 🌱 I’m currently learning everything
 - 👦🏻 I'm 16 years old
 - ⚡ Fun fact: I love programming and play volleyball with my friends
+- 💔 I’ll be offline and not working on code until after the konkur.

 ## GitHub Stats: